cosmoscout/csp-satellites/README.md

 # Satellites for CosmoScout VR

 A CosmoScout VR plugin which draws GTLF models at positions based on SPICE data.
+It uses physically based rendering for surface shading.
 This plugin is built as part of CosmoScout's build process.
 See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

 ## Configuration